-Hanoi night market: everything you need to know before visiting
+Hanoi night market: All you need to know before going

 About the Hanoi night market